Feo's Stuff HORROR / THRILLER

 As I sit down to write this review, I asked myself "What the Hell does writer Andrew Kevin Walker do with his nights?"
 Watch this flick, then watch SE7EN, which he also wrote.
 Note all the dark, sleazy scenes, despite two very different directors.
 Drawing on experience?
 Perhaps, perhaps not.
 But whatever his inspiration, it worked for the films.

-The first half of the film is somewhat boring, showing a lot of exposition and plot set-up.
-Private investigator Tom Welles (Nicolas Cage: VAMPIRE'S KISS, FACE/OFF, BRINGING OUT THE DEAD) is hired by a millionaire's elderly widow (Myra Carter) to investigate what appears to be a snuff film she discovered in her husband's wall safe.
-He at first assumes that it's phony, and the old woman's lawyer (Anthony Heald: SILENCE OF THE LAMBS, DEEP RISING) assures him that it must be.
+The first half of 8MM is somewhat boring, showing a lot of exposition and plot set-up.
+Private investigator Tom Welles (Nicolas Cage: BRINGING OUT THE DEAD) is hired by a millionaire's elderly widow (Myra Carter) to investigate what appears to be a snuff film she discovered in her husband's wall safe.
+He at first assumes that it's phony, and the old woman's lawyer (Anthony Heald: THE SILENCE OF THE LAMBS, DEEP RISING) assures him that it must be.
 However, after watching the old 8mm reel in which a young girl is brutally murdered by a huge man in a leather mask, he decides to take the case.

 Some time is spent chasing leads and visiting the young girl's mother, but once his search takes him to a small-time pornographer played by James Gandolfini (FALLEN), things really start to take off.